Custom Policy Configuration

 A System Administrator can perform all actions on any resource in the environment.

-(The system-admin
+The system-admin

 policy is predefined in StarTree, so you won’t need to define it yourself.
-We’re just showing it here as an example.)
+We’re just showing it here as an example.

-Pinot Administrator
+Cluster Administrator

 The same policy can also be written like this:

-Pinot Table Admin
+Table Admin

-Pinot Table Reader
+Table Reader

-This policy allows querying a given Pinot table.
+This policy allows querying a given table.

 RBAC Admin

-Using wildcards
+Using Wildcards

 Wildcards provide flexibility to leverage naming conventions used in your organization.